gjmolter/raspberrypi-led-morse-code/README.md

 # GM_RPiMorseCodeLEDBlink
-Convert text to Morse Code and blink a LED light using Raspberry Pi's GPIO
+Python script that converts text to Morse Code and blink a LED light using Raspberry Pi's GPIO

+#### Just a small project I've created as a Python exercise. ####

 #### CRAFTING THE CIRCUIT
 To build the circuit you will need